 - Partner with a local photographer.
-Most photographers run their own small business, so help a business similar to yours by shouting each other out on social media.
+Most photographers run their own small businesses, so help a business similar to yours by shouting each other out on social media.
 You could post coupons customers can receive at one another’s business, and share a tag on Instagram to link followers to both pages.

 - Repost an amazing photography shot.
-The 4-1-1 rule recommends to have a mix of both your own content and reposted content on social media, so this is the perfect opportunity to give your followers something new to look at.
+The 4-1-1 rule recommends having a mix of both your own content and reposted content on social media, so this is the perfect opportunity to give your followers something new to look at.
 You could choose to repost an amazing photo that relates to your niche market, or just something easy on the eyes that can make your viewers smile.

-May 1-7: Small Business Week
+April 30-May 6: Small Business Week

 Small business week is the highlight of any growing business’s marketing plan.
 Created to remind consumers to continue to shop local and support small businesses beyond just the holiday season, this is the perfect time for you to recycle any Small Business Saturday marketing.
 Alternatively, here are some new post ideas to try for Small Business Week:

 - Partner with other small businesses.
-Small Business Week is not only about the customers, but also about businesses supporting businesses.
+Small Business Week is not only about the customers but also about businesses supporting businesses.
 Advocate for other small businesses in your community by sharing out some establishments you love.
 That way, you’re providing small business week recommendations to your followers to help you build brand trust and credibility.

 - Go head to head with a big brand.
 Small businesses can compete with big brands, but you just have to prove it to your followers.
 You don’t have to call out any big brands by name, but post a short list or highlight reel of things your business does better than the big brands in your industry.
 Small Business Week is the perfect time to brag about why you’re proud to be small, so don’t be afraid to address that as a benefit rather than a drawback to your business.